 Bus operators highlight traffic congestion as the most important issue affecting the efficiency of operations and relative attractiveness of services.
 In Cambridge for example, the average speeds on roads entering the city during peak hours is less than 60% of free flow speed.
-Vehicular tracking data from buses identified that on routes serving central Cambridge 21% of services left their origin destination late.
-The lack of bus depot provision is also problematic for operators and a further barrier to addressing the efficiency of operations.
-Competition for road space between public transport, private vehicles and nonmotorised users results in delays for everyone.
+Vehicular tracking data from buses identified that on routes serving central Cambridge 21% of services were late.
+Competition for road space between public transport, private vehicles and non-motorised users result in delays for everyone.
 Accessibility to bus services can be problematic even within the city with routes largely run along radial corridors into the city centre and often not penetrating major destinations and employment sites.
+In addition, the lack of bus depot provision is also problematic for operators and a further barrier to addressing the efficiency of operations.